 Lesson 2: Finding your purpose is your most intimate experience, so don’t let anyone ruin it for you.

-Frankly, whatever that is, you should pursue it, above all other variables.
-Material things are just a trap set by profit-seekers, as we’ve discussed in the previous lesson.
+Frankly, whatever that is, you should pursue it.
+Material things are just a trap set by profit-seekers, as we’ve discussed.
 So how about other obstacles you may face?
-Here I’m trying to emphasize the enormous impact our friends and family have on us.
+Here our friends and family can help us.
 Although we may not realize it, the people we surround ourselves with play an important role in our development and our future actions.

 Lesson 3: Living according to your own definition of happiness will make the universe work even harder for you.